 Champion Two-Year-Old Male Good Magic is off to a great start with his first crop of juveniles in 2022.
 Here we have a Good Magic colt whose dam is a winner producer by Medaglia d’Oro out of a multiple grade one winning mare.

 Champion Two-Year-Old Male and Breeders’ Cup Juvenile (G1) winner at two, Good Magic trained on to take the Haskell Invitational Stakes (G1) and Blue Grass Stakes (G2), and run second to Justify in the Kentucky Derby (G1) at three.
 With his first crop of two-year-olds in 2022, he is already sire of the Champagne (G1) winner Blazing Sevens, Remsen (G2) victor Dubyuhnell, Sorrento Stakes (G2) winner Vegas Magic, and Iroquois Stakes (G3) captor Curly Jack.
 Good Magic finished the year as the nation’s #2 freshman sire and no other sire of his class had more graded stakes winners.

-The dam, Joyeria, is already responsible for a winner with her first foal, Fasted.
-Her second foal, a three-year-old of 2023, finished third in maiden special weight company at Gulfstream Park in her first and only start.
+The dam, Joyeria, is already responsible for two winners from two foals to race.
+Her three-year-old, Lady Irvine, has rolled to victory in maiden special weight and allowance company in back-to-back starts at Monmouth Park.
 She is by Medaglia d’Oro, the sire of such legendary performers as Rachel Alexandra and Songbird, and already the broodmare sire of grade one winners Olympiad, Rock Fall, Santin, Competitionofideas, and Rachel’s Valentina.

 Joyeria, who is a half-sister to stakes placed Bernadiva, is out of the highly gifted Evening Jewel.
 A grade one performer on dirt, turf, and synthetic, Evening Jewel captured the Ashland Stakes (G1), Del Mar Oaks (G1), San Clemente Stakes (G2), and Honeymoon Handicap (G1) while also finishing second in the Kentucky Oaks (G1) and third in the Breeders’ Cup Filly & Mare Sprint (G1).